Getting Inspiration From Aging

 For people who have grandchildren, they are often grown or almost grown by now.
 And pretty much everyone in this age group should at least be thinking about help with the basics of life, everything from navigating stairs to running errands or doing chores.

 It’s hard to say if the incidence of Alzheimer’s goes down.
 Some studies seem to support this although in all fairness, the sample size is understandably smaller.
 Hence if the doubling incidence continues, that would mean virtually everyone in this age group would be showing at least a few symptoms of Alzheimer’s.
 Furthermore, cancer is uncommon as a cause of death.
 However, even more people become widowed by now.
-And it might even be the second time that’s happened to them.
+And it might even be the second time that they have become widows or widowers.

 Some people become great-grandparents during this decade (or during the previous one), although that depends a lot on a group’s age(s) at becoming parents.
 Very few people live alone or independently by now.